 While these policies might be recent news, the need and motivation for computer science education is not.
 Because CS is vital to many companies today, the need for skilled computer scientists is growing rapidly.
 As a result, a lot of large companies and organizations, like SAS, have been philanthropically supporting K-12 CS instruction for years—especially since 2013, following the popularity of the Hour of Code.

 While the tech industry is known for many things, agreeing among themselves on big issues is not one of them.
 Except for this one.
 Apple, Google, Microsoft, Facebook, Amazon, SAS and so many others compete vigorously for talent, ideas and market share, and yet they have come together to support broadening access to computer science education.
 I’m proud of my colleagues and humbled by their trust on this important issue and hope that the tremendous success of the Hour of Code is only a sign of good things ahead.

 —Hadi Partovi, Co-founder and CEO, Code.org.
 Testimony before Congress 1/9/14

 Resulting from students’ and teachers’ desire to go beyond an hour, CSEd is now rich in free, comprehensive instructional resources (e.g., Code.org, Exploring Computer Science).
 Such support is expected to increase as the Framework for K-12 CS Education project continues to make headway this year.
 In fact, as we mentioned above, the effect has bubbled all the way up to the College Board.

-In sum, we computer science education enthusiasts now have the nod from state and federal government—which means more support, more money, and more justification for CS courses—and a great start on creating curricular resources to get these courses off the ground.
+In sum, we computer science education enthusiasts now have the nod from state and federal government, which means more support, more money, and more justification for CS courses—as well as a great start on creating curricular resources to get these courses off the ground.
 Excellent news for computer science.